 Why is MLP important for your product to grow?
-Due to competitiveness in the market, it’s not enough just to solve a users’ problem with your product now.
+Due to competitiveness in the market, it’s not enough to solve a user’s problem with your product now.
 You have to delight them with your offering instead.
 Thus, even to test the waters, you should present an enjoyable product to your customers.
-This is where a new trend of the MLP (minimum lovable product) is coming.
+This is where an MLP (minimum lovable product) is coming.

-In this post, we will take a closer look at the concept of MLP and discover how you can build one.
-Also, to better understand a minimum lovable product's meaning, we will touch on the MVP and MMP approaches here.
+In this blog post, we will take a closer look at the concept of MLP and discover how you can build one.
+Also, to better understand a minimum lovable product's meaning, we will touch on the MLP vs MVP and MMP approaches here.
+Let’s get started.

 The priority of an MLP is to win the empathy of the future audience.
-To better understand this idea, I will give you a simple minimum lovable product example.
-You are hungry and decide to order a hamburger in a restaurant.
-You ate it but found that it had too little salad for your taste in it.
+To better understand this idea, we will give you a simple minimum lovable product example.
+Say, you are hungry and decide to order a hamburger at a restaurant.
+You ate it but found that it had too little salad for your taste.

 In fact, you got what you wanted, and it did solve your demand.
-Yet, you weren’t entirely pleased with your meal as your preferences were not taken into account.
+Yet, you weren’t entirely pleased with your meal, as your preferences were not considered.
 Thus, you got something you needed but didn’t like.
 In short, you had an MVP but not a minimum loveable product.

-So, a key difference between MLP vs MVP is that the former has the minimum points needed to love the product rather than bear it.
+So, a critical difference between MLP vs MVP is that the former has the minimum points needed to love the product rather than bear it.
 Lovability builds a community that values your product and prefers it to other similar suggestions.

 You may also like: POC vs MVP: What to Choose to Build a Great Product